 CBD has shown promising benefits for a variety of hard-to-treat conditions .

 Although CBD counters the THC high in normal doses, large amounts of CBD could enhance the effects of THC (in monkeys).
 This is likely because high CBD doses mimic serotonin, which can boost THC’s psychoactive effects .

 1) Anti-Cancer Properties

 CBD and other chemicals from cannabis show promising cancer-fighting properties.
 Although THC has similar cancer-fighting effects, its use in high doses causes too many psychoactive side effects.

-Overall, CBD is safe, non-psychoactive, and has strong anti-tumor effects.
-It could be used to improve the efficacy of standard treatments, or potentially even as an anti-cancer substance on its own [R].
+Overall, CBD is safe, non-psychoactive compound with anti-cancer potential.
+It might be used to improve the efficacy of standard treatments or as an anti-cancer substance on it’s own with more research .

 Although these studies are exciting, most of the research so far is limited to cells.
 It’s unknown if taking CBD will help combat cancer in humans.